 So, in order to market effectively, you have to combine both short and long-term marketing tactics to be successful.
 For eCommerce retail businesses, Instagram & Pinterest are the best platforms to use.

 Instagram is the God-Father of online imagery.
 The right images coupled with the right copy will connect with the right audience.
 On the Gram, your business has the opportunity to scale to reach people and markets across the globe.
 You can display your products, share your story and use the power of word of mouth (i.e. other users) to increase brand awareness and increase retail sales.

 Pinterest on the other hand functions more like Google.
 Pinterest isn’t a social media platform at all, it’s a search engine!
 This is where the power lies.
 Use Pinterest to craft content to meet a specific query answer.
 For example, let’s say that I own a retail company that sells shoes and socks to high-school basketball players.

 On Pinterest, I can create an infographic to answer the search query “The Best Basketball Socks” or “Stance Socks”.
 So when a user searches Pinterest for the said query, my infographic will pop up with a backlink back to my website.
 Do this 20 times on your most relevant search topics and the rest is history!

 Lesson 3: Increase Foot Traffic with Outdoor Signage

 This lesson is going to be short and sweet.
 Here it goes – GET ATTENTION BY ANY MEANS NECESSARY!

 See, I wrote that line to get your attention.
 You’re reading this sentence but your eyes still see the previous sentence in peripheral.
-But that’s the point.
+That’s the point!